 8.4.1b Measurement reporting for the MS in EPC mode

-In A/Gb mode, for a TCH with a training sequence in TSC Set 1 in enhanced power control (EPC) mode, or for a TCH with a training sequence in TSC Set 2 assigned to VAMOS I MS in enhanced power control (EPC) mode, or O-TCH in enhanced power control (EPC) mode, and in Iu mode, for a DBPSCH in EPC mode, the EPC reporting period of length 26 TDMA frames (120 ms) is defined in terms of TDMA frame numbers (FN) as follows:
+In A/Gb mode, for a TCH in enhanced power control (EPC) modeor O-TCH in enhanced power control (EPC) mode, and in Iu mode, for a DBPSCH in EPC mode, the EPC reporting period of length 26 TDMA frames (120 ms) for a mobile station not indicating support for VAMOS is defined in terms of TDMA frame numbers (FN) according to table 8.4-7.

+In A/Gb mode, for a mobile station indicating support for VAMOS the EPC reporting period and the mapping of the EPCCH message block is dependent on the VAMOS mobile support level and the TSC set assigned according to table 8.4-6.